AD Lookup Control with Perl and JS - Day 1

 Setup

-Install NET:LDAP Attempt 1
+Install NET::LDAP Attempt 1

-Next up was finding out how Perl can talk to AD.
-I decided that there must be LDAP support so I would look for that and found a great series on using NET::LDAP (the link goes to Bundle::NET::LDAP, but I’ll explain that later) when working with AD, you can read part 1 of that here.
-So I fired up Perl Express and tried the first sample and it died saying I do not have NET::LDAP.
-So off to find out how to get the module, which turns out needs to be obtained via the command line by typing
+Next, I needed to figure out how Perl could talk to Active Directory.
+I assumed LDAP support would be the way, and I found a great series on using NET::LDAP (the link goes to Bundle::NET::LDAP, but I’ll explain that later).
+You can read part 1 of that series here.
+I fired up Perl Express and tried the first sample, but it died with the error: “I don’t have NET::LDAP.”
+So off I went to find out how to install the module via the command line:

 perl -MCPAN -e "install Net::LDAP"